transdigiware/blockchain/howto/ibp-console-certificates.md

   }
   ```

-#### Enrollment or TLS certificates
+#### How to fix expired enrollment and TLS certificates
 {: #ibp-console-identities-expired-certs-ecerts}

-**Peer**
+##### Peer
+{: #ibp-console-identities-expired-certs-ecerts-peer}

 If your peer enrollment certificates have expired, the recommended solution is to simply deploy a new peer and configure it on the network in the same way the existing peer is configured, namely:
 - Join it to the same channel or channels.
-- If the previous peer was an anchor peer, make this peer an [anchor peer](/docs/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network-join-peer)) as well.
+- Make this peer an [anchor peer](/docs/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network-join-peer), if the previous peer was an anchor peer.
 - Install the same smart contracts on it.
-- To enable client applications to address the new peer, [download a new connection profile](/docs/blockchain?topic=blockchain-ibp-console-organizations#ibp-console-organizations-connx-profile) that includes the new peer.
+- Download a new [connection profile](/docs/blockchain?topic=blockchain-ibp-console-organizations#ibp-console-organizations-connx-profile) that includes the new peer for client applications to address the new peer.

- If this process is not an option, you can open a [support ticket](/docs/blockchain?topic=blockchain-blockchain-support#blockchain-support-cases) for assistance.
+If deploying a new peer is not an option, you can open a [support ticket](/docs/blockchain?topic=blockchain-blockchain-support#blockchain-support-cases) for assistance.

-**Orderer**
+##### Orderer
+{: #ibp-console-identities-expired-certs-ecerts-orderer}

-If orderer **TLS** certificates have expired,
+If your ordering node enrollment and TLS certificates have expired,
 you need to [contact IBM Support](/docs/blockchain?topic=blockchain-blockchain-support#blockchain-support-cases) for assistance with updating your certificates.

 ## Next steps